silverstripe/cwp-starter-theme/docs/working-with-standards.md

 ## PHP linting and fixing

-Integrated developer environments (like [PHPStorm](https://www.jetbrains.com/phpstorm/)) have built-in support for automating various aspects of standards compliance, but not everyone uses these.
+Integrated development environments (like [PHPStorm](https://www.jetbrains.com/phpstorm/)) have built-in support for automating various aspects of standards compliance, but not everyone uses these.
 And what about when an edit is made in a strange environment, like a remote server?

 Luckily, others have solved this problem.
 Take, for instance, the `php-cs-fixer` library, installed with: